Sun-Lab-NBB/ataraxis-micro-controller/README.md

 module.
 This is what makes the library work with any hardware module design.

 #### SetCustomParameters
-This method enables the Kernel to unpack and save the module's runtime parameters, when new values for these parameters are received from the PC.
+This method enables the Kernel to unpack and save the module’s runtime parameters, when new values for these parameters are received from the PC.

 Usually, this method can be implemented with 1 line of code: